Learn to train smart and perform at your peak with TRAIL 27!

 TRAIL magazine became South Africa’s first print publication dedicated to the booming worldwide activity of trail running in December 2011.

-Issue 27 will be mailed to print subscribers on Friday 23 March 2018, from Cape Town.
+Issue 27 was mailed to print subscribers on Friday 23 March 2018, from Cape Town.

 Available in stores from Monday 26 March.

-Digital subscribers get their copies on Friday 26 March.
+Digital subscribers got their copies on Friday 26 March.